3springs/deep_ml_curriculum/README.md

 # deep_ml_curriculum

-Data science and ML training for O&G
+Data science and Machine Learning training for Oil and Gas.

+Teaches using some oil and gas specific datasets and examples such as well logs, seismic interpretations, geospatial plotting, productions plotting, and more.

 Project Organization
 ------------